-Pastizzis are a Maltese filled filo pastry enjoyed around the world.
-Generally filled with ricotta and spinach, chicken or vegetables, they are availble as a quick snack on many a corner in the cities.
+Pastizzis are a Maltese dish of filled filo pastry enjoyed around the world.
+Generally filled with ricotta and spinach, chicken or vegetables, they are available as a quick snack on many a corner in the cities.

 Its British heritage also means there are a number of English and Irish pubs, as well as many international cuisines catered for.
 Food is good value in Malta and there are plenty of supermarkets scattered through the villages to pick up water and snacks.

 The national currency of Malta is the Euro.
 When it comes to food, try and pick local.
 Compared to the UK, eating out is on average 15% cheaper than in the UK, but this isn't the case if you are looking to buy western branded foods such as Mc Donalds or imported alcohol.

 The parks are free to enter, and there are plenty of things to see in the city for free such as the Barakka gardens.
 Entry to the main cathedral (St Johns - a must see) €10.00 for an adult.
 Valletta is an attraction in itself with its high walls, fortifications, beautiful squares and picturesque homes.
 You could easily explore Valetta for half a day without spending a cent.